-A Major League Soccer franchise is coming to the Twin Cities area, and the owners have proposed building a soccer-specific stadium at Snelling and University, on the former "bus barn site" owned by Metro Transit and extending onto some of the Midway Center private property.
-For up-to-date information on the plans, visit the City's Snelling-Midway Redevelopment Site webpage.
+A Major League Soccer franchise is coming to the Twin Cities area, and the owners are planning to build a soccer-specific stadium at Snelling and University, on the former "bus barn site" owned by Metro Transit and extending onto some of the Midway Center private property.
+For official information on the plans, visit the City's Snelling-Midway Redevelopment Site webpage.
 The City has hosted numerous open houses to present the Midway Center Master Plan, Stadium Site Plan, and the Alternative Urban Areawide Review (environmental review) to the public, and the plans have also gone through a formal review process at the City.
 You can view the presentations that have been given at those meetings on the Snelling-Midway Redevelopment Site.

 Frequently Asked Questions about the stadium project

 Neighbors from across the city have had many questions about the new stadium and related redevelopment.
 Here are some of the most common questions we’ve heard and what we know so far.

 How big is this stadium and what will it be like?

 The proposed stadium will seat approximately 20,000 and be about 75 feet tall, which is about 1/3 the height of US Bank Stadium.
 The stadium will have a partial roof, offering cover for fans from the weather, and providing noise and light abatement for the surrounding neighborhood.
 For detailed images of the exterior and buildling plans, check out the Stadium Site Plan documents.
 You can also read this summary of an interview with McGuire for some insight into his interest in soccer and this project.